cleopatra1314/cleopatra1314/README.md

 - A Taiwanese iOS Developer with background in UIUX design
 - Currently in London
-- Motorcycle enthuiast, dreaming to ride cafe racer in UK🏍️
+- Motorcycle enthuiast, dreaming to ride cafe racer in UK 🏍️
-- Tattooist as my interest
+- Tattooist as my interest 👩🏻‍🎨